Family Violence Prevention

 Other family violence primary prevention projects that CHIRP has been a part of include:

-Portraits for Respect was project that was run in partnership with Maldon Hospital and Maldon Neighbourhood Centre.
+This was a project that run in partnership with Maldon Hospital and Maldon Neighbourhood Centre.
 The exhibition aimed to confront the attitudes, beliefs and distorted values that justify, excuse and minimise violence against women.
-It has been displayed through a variety of settings in Mount Alexander Shire, including cafes, pubs, large workplaces, the police station, the local hospital and the local high school.
+The portraits were displayed through a variety of settings in Mount Alexander Shire, including cafes, pubs, large workplaces, the police station, the local hospital and the local high school.

 - Develop club cultures that are gender equitable and respectful sporting environments